-Angels have wings and are majestic and beautiful in appearance.
+Angels have wings and are majestic and beautiful.
 There exists variation in their size and status.
 Indeed, some of them are genuinely massive in terms of their size, such as Gabriel.
 Gabriel is, in fact, the greatest of the angels in Islam, while the ones who carry Allah’s Throne are among the loftiest.
 The best of the angels are those of the battle of Badr.

-In Surah Fatir, it is mentioned that Allah created angels with two, three or four wings.
+Allah mentioned in SUrah Fatir that He created angels with two, three, or four wings.
 According to a Hadith in Musnad Ahmad, the Prophet (PBUH) saw Jibreel in his original form.
 Each of his 600 wings covered the horizon, and jewels, pearls, and rubies fell from his wings.
 In a Hadith in Sahih Muslim, the Prophet (PBUH) saw Jibreel coming down from heaven, with his immense size filling the area between heaven and earth.

 Attributes of the angels in Islam

-Angels don’t eat or drink, as evidenced by Ibrahim’s (AS) interactions with them that was mentioned in Surah Adh-Dhariyat and Surah Hud.
+Angels don’t eat or drink, as evidenced by Ibrahim’s (AS) interactions with them, which was mentioned in Surah Adh-Dhariyat and Surah Hud.
 They don’t tire or lose focus in their worship of Allah, as mentioned in Surah Al-Anbiya and Surah Fussilat.
 Though we don’t know precisely how many angels there are, there’s no doubt that they exist in huge numbers.

 The names and abilities of angels

 We only know the names of some of the angels in Islam, as they are the only names revealed in the Quran and Sunnah.
-They include Jibreel, Mikaeel, Israfeel, Malik, Munkar and Nakeer, and Haroot and Maroot.
+They include Jibreel, Mikaeel, Israfeel, Malik, Munkar, Nakeer, and Haroot and Maroot.

 Regarding the abilities that angels possess, Allah bestows them with tremendously powerful capabilities.
 They are able to assume different forms, such as that of a man, as stated in Surah Maryam.
-Jibreel used to visit the Prophet (PBUH) in the form of a man and was also sent to Maryam in a man’s form.
+Jibreel used to visit the Prophet (PBUH) in the form of a man and Maryam AS in a man’s form.
 Furthermore, they can travel at astonishingly quick speeds.
-In Sahih Muslim, there is a Hadith that tells us how Jibreel was also seen by the companions in human form, as a man in white clothes with black hair.
+In Sahih Muslim, there is a Hadith that tells us how the companions also saw Jibreel in human form as a man in white clothes with black hair.